wepr/dwc/doc/payments-quick-start.md

 sendDelayedTransaction() method sends a specified delayed transaction.

 #### Request
-transactionHashis an existing delayed transaction .
+transactionHash is an existing delayed transaction.
 ```
 {
 	"params": {"transactionHash": "2de0a867705fa4a667239aabe510fffd2624a6f5a578625b3da0165234324429"},